realm/realm-java/RealmAndroid/README.md

     sdk.dir=<path to your sdk>

-And now run
+And to build the object store binding, execute the following commands:

     cd RealmAndroid
     gradle build

-To run on a connected device:
+To run/test on a connected device:

     gradle connectedAndroidTest